imageio/imageio/docs/reference/userapi.rst

 image by returning a custom subclass of ``np.ndarray``.
 Now metadata is provided separately from pixel data::

-    # metadata = iio.imread(image_resource)._meta
+    # metadata = iio.imread(image_resource).meta
     metadata = iio.immeta(image_resource)

 Further, ImageIO now provides a curated set of standardized metadata which is called ImageProperties in addition to above metadata.
 The difference between the two is as follows: The metadata dict contains metadata using format-specific keys to the extent the reading plugin supports them.
 The ImageProperties dataclass contains metadata using standardized attribute names.
-They are the same name for all plugins, and - if the plugin or format doesn't provide a field
-- they are set to a (sensible) default value; usually ``None``.
+Each plugin provides the same set of properties, and if the plugin or format doesn't provide a field it is set to a (sensible) default value.
 To access ImageProperties use::

     props = iio.improps(image_resource)